-Veterans' Benefits are currently only available for the residential version of this program
+Veterans' Benefits are not available for the 100% online program.

 This program provides the student with the fundamental drafting skills necessary for entry level employment.
-Graduates from the Computer Aided Drafting and Design program will have sufficient knowledge and skill for entry-level employment as a drafter.
+Graduates from the Computer Aided Drafting and Design program will have sufficient knowledge and skill for entrylevel employment as a drafter.
 Typically, initial jobs carry titles such as detailer, drafter, junior designer or CAD operator.
 As graduates gain experience, they tend to specialize in one of the following general fields:

 - Architectural structures (homes, commercial buildings or institutions such as hospitals, schools, etc.)

 - Mechanical equipment (tooling, machinery, or specific mechanical or electro-mechanical products)

 - Wet process plants (piping and its related control devices and support structures)

-- Space and aeronautics
+- · Space and aeronautics

-- · Boats and ships
+- Boats and ships

 - · Mechanical systems design

 - Industrial Design